Wheest/thesis-o-meter/README.md

 ```
 git config --local credential.helper store
 ```
 And then run `git pull` and enter your details one more time.

 However, there are some security implications to doing this, as it will store your credentials in clear text in a local file (`.git-credentials`) under your project directory.
 If you are using GitHub, GitLab, or similar, you could create a deployment key, which can mitigate a lot of the security risks.
-Alternatively, you can leverage a credential manager to store things, see this [StackOverflow post](https://stackoverflow.com/a/5343146/6267719)
+Alternatively, you can leverage a credential manager to store things, see this [StackOverflow post](https://stackoverflow.com/a/5343146/6267719).

 ### LaTeX tools

-Some extensions may require to compile your document with LaTeX to extract useful info (e.g., number of page).
+Some extensions may require to compile your document with LaTeX to extract useful info (e.g., number of pages).
 If you're using Overleaf, then it may be irritating to set it up to be exactly the same compilation pipeline on the machine you're running this tool.
 If you accept that your numbers will be an estimate, you can save yourself some headaches.